little-world/rust-course/src/03-trait-design-patterns.md

 Now `JsonParser` has exactly one `Output` type.
 Users don't need to specify it—the compiler infers it.

-### Ergonomics: Associated Types Win for Consumers
+### Example: Ergonomics: Associated Types Win for Consumers

 Associated types lead to cleaner call sites: